Streaming Pixel Interface

 In hardware, processing an entire frame of video at one time has a high cost in memory and area.
-To save resources, serial processing is preferable in HDL designs.
+To save resources and reduce the latency of the design, serial processing is preferable in HDL designs.
 Vision HDL Toolbox™ blocks and System objects operate on a pixel, line, or neighborhood rather than a frame.
 The blocks and objects accept and generate video data as a serial stream of pixel data and control signals.
 The control signals indicate the relative location of each pixel within the image or video frame.
 The protocol mimics the timing of a video system, including inactive intervals between frames.
 Each block or object operates without full knowledge of the image format, and can tolerate imperfect timing of lines and frames.

 Video capture systems scan video signals from left to right and from top to bottom.
 As these systems scan, they generate inactive intervals between lines and frames of active video.